Almost device-independent calibration beyond Born's rule: Bell tests for cross-talk detection: CHSH Bell tests in IBM quantum computers

 \section{CHSH Bell tests in IBM quantum computers}

-As mentioned at the beginning of the last Section, in this work, we focus on the case where $|X|=|Y|=|A|=|B|=2$.
+As mentioned at the beginning of \cref{Sec:Sets}, in this work, we focus on the case where $|X|=|Y|=|A|=|B|=2$.
 In this case, it is known~\cite{Brunner2014:RMP} that $\L$ can be equivalently specified as the intersection of positivity facets and eight different versions of the Clauser-Horne-Shimony-Holt (CHSH)~\cite{CHSH1969} Bell inequality.
-In what follows, we explain how the PBR protocol can be applied to the data collected in this simplest Bell scenario in conjunction with various hypotheses that allow us to identify cross-talks.
-Note, however, that the analysis can be easily adapted to other certification tasks and more complicated Bell scenarios, as illustrated in~\cite{CCC+24}.
+In what follows, we explain how the PBR protocol can be applied to the data collected in this simplest Bell scenario in conjunction with various hypotheses that allow us to identify measurement cross-talks.
+Note, however, that the analysis can be easily adapted to other certification tasks when the NS conditions of \cref{Eq:NS} hold and more complicated Bell scenarios, as illustrated in~\cite{CCC+24}.

 For the CHSH Bell test on an IBMQ device, we consider the setting where Alice and Bob share a two-qubit state and they perform a local measurement in two possible bases on each qubit.
 In the actual implementation, this means we first choose the pair of qubits representing Alice and Bob.
 Then, each round of the Bell test goes as follows: First, we apply the quantum gates needed to prepare the initial shared state.
 Next, according to the pair of inputs $(x,y)$ with $x,y\in\{0,1\}$, we perform one of the four possible quantum circuits that implement the local measurements to obtain the pair of outcomes $(a,b)$.
 We record the data $(a,b,x,y)$ in each round to facilitate subsequent analysis.